GamesInTheBox-MC/Docs/content/game/pinata/_index.md

 The stones are for the two corners of the box
 {{% /notice %}}

-2. Look at the first corner and type `/gitbeditor action rush set-pos1`
+2. Look at the first corner and type `/gitbeditor action pinata set-pos1`

 ![2-Set-Pos1](2-set-pos1.png)

-3. Look at the second corner and type `/gitbeditor action rush set-pos2`
+3. Look at the second corner and type `/gitbeditor action pinata set-pos2`

 ![3-Set-Pos2](3-set-pos2.png)

 4. Configure [additional settings](#additional-settings)

-5. Save the settings as a new arena by typing `/gitbeditor save rush <planner> <arena>`
+5. Save the settings as a new arena by typing `/gitbeditor save pinata <planner> <arena>`

 6. Clear the unnecessary blocks.
 Your new arena will be available after reloading